 Make room for white space

-While McKinsey consultants frequently pack an immense amount of data into slides, they understand that white space is crucial to readability.
-Here’s another slide from the firm’s 2016 global report demonstrating one-inch-minimum margins and generous spacing.
+While consultants frequently pack an immense amount of data into slides, they understand that white space is crucial to readability.
+Minimum margins, breathing room around charts, and deliberate grouping all make busy slides easier to scan.

 Visualize data with care

 Most McKinsey presentation decks feature numerous slides with data visualizations.
-Here again, “keep it simple” is a watchword.
-Here are two more slides from the King County homelessness presentation using color, directional arrows and well-placed text to guide the reader through the data.
+Here again, keep it simple is the watchword.
+Use color, directional emphasis, and well-placed text to guide the reader through the data instead of overwhelming them with visual noise.

 Only use images that extend the slide deck’s story

-Decks produced by McKinsey & Company’s consultants contain zero clip art and make limited use of stock photos or graphics.
-Current guidelines advise how and when to use photos or graphic elements.
+Decks produced by McKinsey consultants contain zero clip art and make limited use of stock photos or decorative graphics.
+Visuals should earn their place by clarifying the point, breaking up dense information, or helping the audience understand the story faster.

 Creating your first McKinsey-style presentation: A walkthrough

-Whether you’re a consultant, an executive, a student, a researcher, an entrepreneur, or an individual contributor, you can use the McKinsey method to build a powerful and authoritative slide deck.
+Whether you are a consultant, an executive, a student, a researcher, an entrepreneur, or an individual contributor, you can use the McKinsey method to build a powerful and authoritative slide deck.

 1. Start with your insight (not the data)